provenance-io/docs/basics/anatomy-of-a-provenance-application.md

 Multiple Figure applications leverage the `gRPC` and Event Manager interfaces including:

-* Figure Pay: a payment application that uses stable coin, ledgered on Provenance, for consumer-to-consumer and consumer-to-business payment transactions.
+* Figure Pay: a payment application that uses stable coin, ledgered on Provenance Blockchain, for consumer-to-consumer and consumer-to-business payment transactions.
 * Figure Lending: asset on-boarding and funding, pooling, and ownership exchange.
 * Figure Marketplace: an asset exchange and marketplace.